dy/gl-waveform/readme.md

 // Draw each frame or only data/options changes
 autostart: false,

-// Disable worker mode, a bit heavy for main thread to sample huge waveforms
+// Worker mode, a bit heavy for main thread to sample huge waveforms
 worker: true,

 // Webgl-context options, or existing context instance